ardhika23/inventory_list/README.md

 **MVVM (Model-View-ViewModel):**
 - **Model**: Represents the data.
 - **View**: Displays the data, purely the UI.
-- **ViewModel**: An abstraction of the view, holds presentational logic.
+- **ViewModel**: An abstraction of the view, that holds presentational logic.

 **Differences:**
-1. **MVC**: A discrete separation in which the controller serves as a connectipn between the Model and the View.
+1. **MVC**: A discrete separation in which the controller serves as a connection between the Model and the View.
 2. **MVT**: This is primarily used in Django.
 The "View" works more like a controller, whereas the "Template" is similar to the MVC view.
 3. **MVVM**: Suitable for applications with an abundant user interface, such as those built using WPF or Angular.
 It connects the View and ViewModel, allowing them to communicate with one another.